 Liraglutide (Saxenda, Victoza):

-- A weight loss of 10% or more was observed in 21% and 28% in the Naltrexone ER/ Bupropion ER groups vs 7% and 6.1% in the placebo at 56 weeks [Ref].
+A weight loss of 10% or more was observed in 21% and 28% of the Naltrexone ER/ Bupropion ER groups vs 7% and 6.1% in the placebo at 56 weeks [Ref].

 In contrast to the above weight-loss drugs, Wegovy caused a weight loss of 14.9% in the STEP-1 Trial and 16% in the STEP-3 Trial [Ref].